 Invite clients to lunch or coffee.
 Attend networking events.
 Grow a local business network and get together with these friends over a beer.
 If you commit to talking with 3 people about your business every day, you’ll be amazed at how much new business it will bring in.

 Lead generation marketing tip #3:

-Develop an entire company
+Develop an entire company of salespeople.